 Creating a podcast is all about delivering the best auditory experience to your audience.
 Before it reaches the ears, however, an eye-catching podcast cover is crucial to capture interest, and these examples and tips will help you do that.

-With over 850,000 active podcasts in podcast directories out there in the world, it can be a daunting task to create a podcast cover art that attracts listeners.
+With over 850,000 active podcasts in podcast directories out there in the world, it can be a daunting task to create a podcast cover art that attracts listeners and helps with the overall marketing.
 In a way, cover art is to podcasting what book covers are to good books.

 How do I best capture the essence of my podcast in one cover design?
 How do I make it original?
 How do I entice listeners to tune in after a few seconds of seeing the cover?
 If any of these questions have crossed your mind in the process of making a podcast, you have come to the right place.
 Sit tight and read on as we walk you through the process from start to finish.